04 Coriolis Merry-go-Round#

 Equipment#

-• Water-basin, (with a central drain) that can easily be levelled horizontal (for standing still and in case of rotation).
+Water-basin (with a central drain) that can easily be leveled horizontally (for standing still and in case of rotation).

 Safety#

-• The merry-go-round rolls with rubber wheels over a circular rail.
-A round-going sheet of stiff rubber prevents that the wheels can be touched (see the black rubber sheet in the pictures in Diagram).
+The merry-go-round rolls on rubber wheels over a circular rail.
+A circular sheet of stiff rubber prevents contact with the wheels (see the black rubber sheet in the pictures in the Diagram).

-• On both sides of the merry-go-round there is an emergency-stop button.
-Just hitting one of these buttons will stop the merry-go-round immediately.
-Also on the inside there is such an emergency-stop button.
+On both sides of the merry-go-round, there is an emergency-stop button.
+Pressing any one of these buttons will stop the merry-go-round immediately.
+There is also an emergency-stop button on the inside.

-• When a group is practicing inside there has to be an observer outside the merry-go-round to take care of the safety.
+When a group is practising inside, an observer must remain outside the merry-go-round to ensure safety.

 Presentation#

 We have merry-go-round sessions with 12 students at a time.
-In such a session, experiencing Coriolis-force by the students is the main objective.
-To limit the experience to the rotating reference frame, there are no windows and both doors are closed.
+In such a session, experiencing the Coriolis force by the students is the main objective.
+To limit the experience to the rotating reference frame, there are no windows, and both doors are closed.
 (No sight to the outside world also limits the chance of becoming sick.)
 The students enter and position themselves along the wall (not leaning against, but free from the wall).

 Standing still.

-• Watch the rotating gyroscope, that has its axis of rotation firmly fixed into one direction;
+Observe the rotating gyroscope, whose axis of rotation remains firmly fixed in one direction.

-• Fire a shot of lead at the target across the diameter of the merry-go-round and notice the position of the hole it makes;
+Fire a lead shot at the target across the diameter of the merry-go-round and note the position of the hole it creates.

-• Small pieces of paper are scattered across the water surface in the water basin.
-The plug is pulled out of the drain and the students observe how the water streams in straight lines towards the drain; the small pieces of paper show the streamlines towards the depression.
+Small pieces of paper are scattered on the water surface in the basin.
+When the plug is pulled from the drain, students observe how the water flows in straight lines towards the drain; the pieces of paper reveal the streamlines converging towards the depression.

 Rotating.

-The group is standing along the wall at the outside of the platform.
-The platform is made rotating at full speed.
-For a short while we rotate with one door open, so the students see that we are rotating, but then we close it and we are in our rotating frame of reference.
-At full speed it takes us around 5 seconds to make one complete cycle, so this is not too fast, it is still comfortable.
-(Outside the merry-go-round it has just walking speed: while walking, you can keep up with the merry-go-round.)
+The group stands along the outside wall of the platform.
+The platform is rotated at full speed.
+For a short while, one door is left open so the students can see that we are rotating, but then it is closed, placing us firmly in our rotating frame of reference.
+At full speed, the platform takes about 5 seconds to complete one full rotation.
+This speed is not too fast and remains comfortable.
+(Outside the merry-go-round, it moves at roughly walking speed: while walking, you can keep pace with the merry-go-round.)

-1. Watch the gyroscope!
+Watch the gyroscope!
 Its frame is rotating!
 Since we know that a gyroscope has its axis of rotation fixed in space when no external torques are applied.
-The rotating frame of the gyroscope indicates that we are rotating into the opposite sense.
+The rotating frame of the gyroscope indicates that we are rotating in the opposite direction.

-2. Watching the students you see them leaning towards the centre a little.
+Watching the students, you see them leaning towards the centre a little.
 Make them notice this and show them what the plumb line is doing.
-Also this plumb line is “leaning”; the plumb is forced outward: centrifugal force.
+Also, this plumb line is “leaning”; the plumb is forced outward: the centrifugal force.

-4. Now that they “know” by experience what Coriolis force is all about, the students sit down along the outside wall.
-A basketball is handed to one of them and this person is asked to name somebody facing him and when there is visual contact, to roll the ball towards him.
-This is the second laughter part of then session, because in spite of there Coriolis-experiences they just had, they usually don’t expect the (left-going) curves the ball will make.
+Now that they “know” through experience what the Coriolis force is all about, the students sit down along the outside wall.
+A basketball is handed to one of them, and this person is asked to name somebody facing him.
+When there is visual contact, the ball is rolled towards the opposing person.
+This is the second laughter part of the session, because despite their Coriolis experiences they just had, they usually don’t expect the (left-going) curves the ball will make.
 It takes some time before every try is successful.
-When they succeed, also throwing the ball can be tried.
+When they succeed, they can also try throwing the ball instead of rolling.

-5. We tell the next story: “When the forward rolling ball is continuously deflected to the side, wouldn’t it be possible to roll the ball at such a speed that it will return to the one that made it rolling, the ball jus going round in a circle?”
-We make them think about it a short while and when they think they have an answer we let them try.
-Usually it takes a number of endeavors before a successful circle is followed by the ball that rolls along the wall.
-Following this we ask what a spectator outside the merry-go-round would see when he looks at the ball (supposing the walls are made of glass).
+We tell the next story: “When the forward rolling ball is continuously deflected to the side, wouldn’t it be possible to roll the ball at such a speed that it will return to the one that made it rolling, the ball just going round in a circle?”
+We make them think about it for a short while, and when they think they have an answer, we let them try.
+Usually, it takes several endeavors before a successful circle is followed by the ball that rolls along the wall.
+Following this, we ask what a spectator outside the merry-go-round would see when he looks at the ball (supposing the walls are made of glass).
 It usually takes some discussion before they realize that the outside spectator sees the ball standing still.

-6. We pose the question: “Into which direction do you have to walk in order that centrifugal force and Coriolis force are opposing each other, and when you think you know the answer, try it.”
-After some time everybody walks into the right direction: along the wall, opposite to the rotation of the merry-go-round.
+We pose the question: “Into which direction do you have to walk so that the centrifugal force and Coriolis force are opposing each other, and when you think you know the answer, try it.”
+After some time, everybody walks in the right direction: along the wall, opposite to the rotation of the merry-go-round.
 Make them notice that they walk easily!
 They feel no force at all!
-So probably centrifugal and Coriolis cancel each other.
+So, probably the centrifugal and Coriolis forces cancel each other.
 (Centrifugal force is directed away from the centre of the merry-go-round, while Coriolis force is directed towards the centre of the merry-go-round.)
-Invite them to predict what they will feel when they walk into the other direction: Both forces are pointing outwards, and that can really be felt strongly when doing so!
+Invite them to predict what they will feel when they walk in the other direction: Both forces are pointing outwards, and that can be felt strongly when doing so!
 Make them walk again in the opposing-forces direction and ask them what somebody outside the merry-go-round would see if the walls of the merry-go-round were made of glass.
 That somebody would see them standing still!
 While walking, the floor is moving under their feet!
-After this experience we shortly discuss the concept of fictitious force: Somebody outside the merry-go-round sees you standing still and his conclusion will be that there is no force acting on you.
-But you, inside the merry-go-round, need to talk about centrifugal force and Coriolis force opposing each other.
+After this experience, we will shortly discuss the concept of fictitious force: Somebody outside the merry-go-round sees you standing still, and they will conclude that there is no force acting on you.
+But you, inside the merry-go-round, need to talk about centrifugal force and Coriolis force, which oppose each other.

 Remarks#